2022 Serbia EuroBasket team: Round of 16

 Serbian guard Nemanja Nedović is out of the Serbian roster due to injury.
 Serbia won over Italy in an exhibition game at DBB Supercup in Hamburg on 19 August.

 Italy pulled off the first upset of the Round of 16 with a 94–86 shock over Serbia to reach the Quarter-Finals.
 One summer after surprising Serbia in the Final of the 2020 FIBA Olympic Qualifying Tournament in Belgrade to reach the Tokyo Games, Italy worked their team basketball magic again – and doing it without head coach Gianmarco Pozzecco who was ejected in the third quarter.
 Serbia raced ahead by 11 points in the first quarter and the cushion grew to 14 points in the second quarter.
 Italy came back and were hanging tough down just 61–57 with under 5 minutes left in the third quarter when Pozzecco left the court in tears after being ejected from the game with a second technical foul.
 Italy took the lead 66–63 and were down 68–66 after 30 minutes.
 But Italy opened the fourth quarter with a 16–2 run to lead 82–70.
 Serbia could not regain the momentum.
 Italian guard Marco Spissu came up for an incredible second half as the Italian guard poured in 19 of his 22 points in the final 20 minutes.
 He also finished the game with 6 assists, 4 rebounds and 2 steals.
 Nikola Jokić's 32 points and 13 rebounds were not enough for Serbia.
 Italy shot 36.2 percent from three-point range on 32 attempts per game in the Group Phase and then made 16-of-38 for 42.0 percent against Serbia.
 Italy committed only 7 turnovers and forced Serbia into 16 miscues for an advantage of 16–6 in points off turnovers.
-Italy held Serbia to 10.0 percent below their field goal shooting and 11.0 percent percent below their two-point shooting.
+Italy held Serbia to 10.0 percent below their field goal shooting and 11.0 percent below their two-point shooting.